-There are further two ways to use the optimizer directly.
-One is manually computing gradients and then call the update() method with no arguments.
-Do not forget to clear gradients beforehand!
+There are two further ways to use the optimizer directly.
+One is manually computing gradients and then calling the update() method with no arguments.
+Do not forget to clear the gradients beforehand!

 '''

 x = np.random.uniform(-1, 1, (2, 4)).astype('f')

 model.cleargrads()

 # compute gradient here...

 loss = F.sum(model(chainer.Variable(x)))

 loss.backward()

 optimizer.update()

 '''